 If you want to ask someone to be your husband or wife you can say “¿Quieres ser mi novio/a?” or “¿Quieres ser mi esposo/a?”

 The “o” ending is for males and the “a” ending is for females.

 How to say “I Love You” in Spanish

 Now that you know how to say I Love You in Spanish, you know some new Spanish romantic phrases, and other names in Spanish for loved ones, you are ready to go out and profess your love to that special someone.

 Author: Vanessa Ruiz is a language lover with a BA in Spanish and English as a Second Language.
-When she isn’t working to support immigrant families raising bilingual children, you will find Vanessa blogging at Families Embracing Diversity or playing with her own bilingual child.
+She is raising bilingual kids and blogs at Families Embracing Diversity.